BlogCustomer Satisfaction

 While the definition above looks pretty straightforward, in reality, it’s not that easy to define what “customer happiness” really means for your company.

 If you’re tempted to say, "I’ve got a lot of purchases and a steady number of recurring customers, so I think I’m good,” think twice.
 Maybe some of your clients simply forgot to cancel their subscriptions.
 Maybe they procrastinate switching to your competitors.
 Or perhaps they’re too shy to complain and seek reimbursement.
-None of these reasons means they’re satisfied.
+None of these reasons mean they’re satisfied, and none will be known to you unless you ask.

 This is where specific customer satisfaction metrics, like CSAT (Customer Satisfaction Score), come into play.
 They let you determine what exactly influences the satisfaction—or lack of it—among your customers.